pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 Message received
 ```

 Ngrok also keeps a log of all the traffic going through it.
-Go to http://localhost:4040 and you should see something like this:
+Go to [http://localhost:4040](http://localhost:4040) and you should see something like this:

 ![Ngrok Request](https://raw.githubusercontent.com/pluralsight/guides/master/images/8e3d1e58-564c-4171-8bb9-1031dbd99f7b.png)

-You can even replay a request with the *Replay* button in the right top of the window when you select one request from the list on the left.
+You can even replay a request with the *Replay* button located in the right top of the window when you select one request from the list on the left.

 Also, at the bottom of the same window, you can see the TwiML response:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?><Response><Message>Message received</Message></Response>
 ```

-And if you select your Twilio number on your [Phone Numbers Console](https://www.twilio.com/console/phone-numbers/incoming) and then select the *View Messages Inbound* option, you'll see the message you sent:
+If you select your Twilio number on your [Phone Numbers Console](https://www.twilio.com/console/phone-numbers/incoming) and then select the *View Messages Inbound* option, you'll see the message you just sent:

 ![Twilio incoming SMS messages](https://raw.githubusercontent.com/pluralsight/guides/master/images/ab494749-6399-481e-987d-eb6dc5f900ba.png)

-The same applies to the messages sent by Twilio with the *View Messages Outbound* option.
+The same applies to the response sent by Twilio with the *View Messages Outbound* option.

 Now let's talk about Fanout Cloud.